Advisors with Hidden Motives: Introduction

 \subsection{Related Literature}

 This paper contributes to the literature studying the disclosure of hard evidence, started with Grossman (1981) and Milgrom (1981).\footnote{For a survey, see Milgrom (2008)} In particular, in my model the sender uses a disclosing technology as in Dye (1985) and Jung and Kwon (1988), whereby evidence realization is either entirely disclosed to the receiver or concealed.
 My model mainly departs from that literature by (i) considering a disclosure problem where the sender has hidden motives, and (ii) considering a protocol where the sender commits to a disclosure rule prior to the realization of the evidence.
-To my knowledge, this is the first paper to consider disclosure by a sender with hidden motives, and to assess the effects of mandated transparency in that context.
 Regarding the commitment assumption, sections \ref{sec:alt} and \ref{sec:apl} discuss at length the implications of commitment on the communication outcome.

 In assuming that the sender can commit ex-ante to a signaling technology, my paper relates to the large literature on information design, mainly stemming from Kamenica and Gentzkow (2011) and Rayo and Segal (2010).\footnote{For a survey, see Kamenica (2019)} Indeed, my model is a version of Rayo and Segal's (2010) model where communication happens through disclosure of hard evidence.
 Rayo and Segal (2010) do not describe their model as representing advisors \emph{with hidden motives}, and do not consider the effect of mandated transparency on the informativeness of the sender, which is the focus of my analysis.\footnote{The term “transparent motives” was coined by Lipnowski and Ravid (2020) to refer to a problem where the sender’s preferences are state-independent.
 In my model, under mandated transparency, the seller acts \emph{as if} they have transparent motives, in that sense.} Moreover, I contribute to the understanding of the benchmark model in Rayo and Segal (2010), by characterizing optimal disclosure for general receiver ``demand functions,'' while most of Rayo and Segal's (2010) characterization results apply to the linear specification.\footnote{With nonlinear demand functions, the optimal disclosure rule in my model sometimes ``pools ordered prospects'' -- in Rayo and Segal's (2010) language, ordered prospects are two objects whose values and profitabilities are ordered in the same way.
 For an example, see the optimal disclosure rule depicted in the right panel of Figure \ref{fig2}.
 One of Rayo and Segal's (2010) main characterization results is that, in the linear benchmark, optimal signals never pool ordered prospects.} Finally, my model also departs from this benchmark by considering costly information acquisition.